yuvikasardana/Clustering_Assignment/README.md

 | Hierarchical     | 0.5656           | 685.29                      | 0.5343                  |
 | MeanShift        | **0.5754**       | 454.06                      | 0.5562                  |

-> **Conclusion**: KMeans showed the most consistent and optimal performance across all metrics, making it the best clustering algorithm for this dataset.
+> **Conclusion**: KMeans showed the most consistent and optimal performance across all metrics, making it the best clustering algorithm for this data
-                : PCA showed the best pre-processing results for all the algorithms : Best cluster-size = 5
+>  PCA showed the best pre-processing results for all the algorithms
+>  Best cluster-size = 5

 ## Technologies Used
 - Python (Pandas, NumPy)